 To edit the slideshow later, click on its name in the Slideshows tab of the Media box.
-Existing slideshows can be attached or detached from the article being edited by clicking the Attach/Detach button.
-This action opens the Attach slideshows box.

 FILES

 You can attach any kind of file you wish to an article.
 The article template must be set up to display these files, if readers are to have access to them.
 To begin, click the Attach button in the Files tab of the Media box.
 The pop-up window which opens has two tabs, Attach new file and Attach existing file.
 To attach a new file, click the Browse button in the first tab to select a file from your computer.